About this NPA

 The Employment and Industrial Relations National Practice Area (NPA) comprises of civil and criminal matters arising under the Fair Work jurisdiction and related legislation including:

 - writs of mandamus or prohibition

-- matters transferred or appealed from the Federal Circuit Court, other Courts or the Fair Work Commission.
+- matters transferred or appealed from the Federal Circuit and Family Court of Australia, other Courts or the Fair Work Commission.

 Latest Speeches & Papers